dotnetrdf/dotnetrdf/docs/user_guide/querying_with_sparql.md

 # Accessing Results

 The key classes for accessing results when using SPARQL are the [SparqlResultSet](xref:VDS.RDF.Query.SparqlResultSet) and [SparqlResult](xref:VDS.RDF.Query.SparqlResult) class, these represent a Result Set and an individual Result respectively.
-When you make any kind of SPARQL query through any of the methods described in this article you will always get a `SparqlResultSet` or an `IGraph` in return (unless an error occurs).
+When you make any kind of SPARQL query through any of the methods described in this article, you will always get a `SparqlResultSet` or an `IGraph` in return (unless an error occurs).

 ## Result Sets